mathesar-foundation/mathesar-website/faq.md

 - How do I quickly store and visualize the relationships between my data?
 - How do I evolve the structure of my data as my needs change?

-These problems can be solved by databases.
+These problems are solved by databases.

-Mathesar is about halfway between a database and spreadsheet.
+Mathesar combines the benefits of a database and the ease of use of a spreadsheet.

-Like a database, Mathesar’s interface can provide structure – so your team can’t mistakenly enter inaccurate data.
+Mathesar’s interface can provide structure – so your team can’t mistakenly enter inaccurate data.
 This helps ensure that your data is consistent and clean.

 And like a spreadsheet, Mathesar has an accessible beginner-friendly interface.